darbley/yg-static-webapp/README.md

 When editing an HTML file, you will need to run `npm run build:watch` to see your changes.

 # Deployment Instructions
-*  Upload Dist folder to apache server
+*  Upload 'dist' folder to apache server
-* The dist folder contains an .htaccess file that will point to the en folder
+* The 'dist' folder contains an .htaccess file that will point to the en folder